aratakileo/bezier-curve/README.md

 # Bezier curve

-Convenient and fast Bezier curve editor.
+Convenient and fast Bézier curve editor.
 Editor has no limits for number of curve vertexes!

 ![](preview/preview-1.png)
 ![](preview/preview-2.png)